min2ha/ukwa-site/content/target/81445/index.en.md

   "subject": "Sport: Football"
 }

-# British Sociological Association (BSA): New research agendas for the study of sports media (re)presentation(s) of sportswomen and femininity

 New research agendas for the study of sports media (re)presentation(s) of sportswomen and femininity was a one day event organised as a A BSA early career forum.